-The table below gives an indication of the response to a step input less than FFLV.
-Update Rate is 1/table value of RATE see Chapter 3 Output Rate Control.
+The table below gives an indication of the response to a step input which is less than FFLV.
+Update Rate = 1/RATE see 'Output Rate Control' above.

 % Of Final Value Time To settle

 63% Update Rate FFST

-99 % Update Rate FFST 5
+99% Update Rate FFST 5

 99.9% Update Rate FFST 7